MOULDINGS AS ART

 Moldings are combined in a way similar to how words are combined to form a language with rules of conventional sentence structure, grammar and syntax.

 The shapes shown are the basic “words” or building blocks for architectural mouldings.
 They are divided into the following geometric categories: plane, concave, convex, and compound.
-Among the straight mouldings, a small straight surface is referred to as a fascia and a very small straight surface, a fillet.
+Among the straight mouldings, a small straight surface is referred to as a fascia and a very small straight surface is a fillet.
 The concave and convex mouldings are typically based on portions of a circle or an ellipse forming the cove, ovolo, echinus, scotia, torus, and conge shapes.
 Compound mouldings combine these shapes into the cyma, beak, and ogee.

 The Five Orders of Architecture

 There are five classical orders or architecture – Tuscan, Doric, Ionic, Corinthian, and Composite.
-Of the five, the three most distinct and recognizable are the Doric, Ionic and Corinthian.
+Of the five, the three most distinct and recognizable are the Doric, Ionic, and Corinthian.
 The Doric tends to be simplest, with generally more stout proportions.
 The Ionic is distinguished by column capitals that include opposing volutes.
 The Corinthian is the tallest and most slender, with capitals adorned with leaves of the Acanthus plant.
 The Tuscan order was reserved for the most basic of buildings and is the least ornamented.
 The Composite order, as its name suggests, is made of elements from the other orders, but most closely resembles the Corinthian.

 Classical Orgins of Mouldings